tigerenasheMsu/software_engineering_group_c/README.md

 # software_engineering_group_c
-This is the repository for the Group C assignment
+This is the repository for the Group C practical assignment